Study Abroad in Rome - Frequently Asked Questions

 Once all required materials have been submitted, you will hear from us within two weeks.

-Please visit the Anticipated Budget page to see an estimated student budget, which includes tuition fees and expenses.
+Please visit the Anticipated Budget page to see an estimated student budget, which includes tuition and fees and other expenses.

 JCU's Payment deadlines: